square/intro-to-d3/z04-examples.md

     The <kbd>d3.scale.category10</kbd> helper gives us back a function.
 This function takes in values (typically IDs) and gives back a color.
-The same ID gets the same color, and it will rotate through 10 colors that pretty easy to tell apart.
+The same ID gets the same color, and it will rotate through 10 colors that are pretty easy to tell apart.
   </div>
 </div>